grabz8/solipsis/readme.txt

 they will be suppressed in the future)

 If you are using Ageia PhysX:
- Download 2 packages runtime & SDK on http://devsupport.ageia.com (refer to registered email/password below)
+ Download 2 packages runtime & SDK on http://devsupport.ageia.com
  Download runtime : PhysX_7.06.25_SystemSoftware.exe
  Download SDK : PhysX_2.7.2_SDK_Core.exe
  Define your PHYSX_DIR env. var.